katnykiel/rhizome/README.md

 # rhizome

-A rhizomatic Zettelkasten system using advanced retrival-augmented generation techniques
+A rhizomatic Zettelkasten system to build off existing knowledge and synthesize new connections

 ![rhizomatic structure of notes](rhizomatic-diagram.png)